saurindashadia/SD-NodeChat/README.md

 1. Fork a repository.
 2. Add your code.
 3. Create a pull request.
-(Yes! thats it.)
+(Yes! that's it.)

 Questions